 Certified Laboratory Tests

-Some contaminants are only detected by an in-depth lab analysis.
+Some contaminants are only detected by in-depth lab analysis.
 Therefore, consumers have the option of having their water tested by experts.
 However, people should be prepared to spend anywhere from $50 to hundreds of dollars, depending on the type of test requested.
 The process usually requires completing a short form and sending several containers of water off to a certified laboratory for testing.
 Be sure to follow instructions carefully to receive accurate testing results.
 After the water is analyzed, easy-to-read test results are sent to consumers along with corresponding national standards from the U.S. Environmental Protection Agency.

-What if Contaminants are Found?
+What if contaminants are found?

 Consider the following actions if contaminants are found in your drinking water: